kircherlab/hemoMIPs/README.md

 snakemake  --use-conda --configfile config.yml
 ```

-We added an example_results folder to enable the user to compare the output of the example_dataset analysis to our results.
+We added an example_results folder to enable users to compare the output of the example_dataset analysis to our results.

 ## Output files

-The pipeline outputs varies files as intermediate step as well as final analysis tables for the user to look at.
+The pipeline outputs varies files in intermediate steps as well as final analysis tables for the user to look at.
-Here we describe the output folder structure.
-For further information about the various analysis steps, see _Pipeline description_ . \
+Here, we describe the output folder structure.
+For further information about the various analysis steps, see _Pipeline description_ below.

 In the `output/` folder `dataset/` folders (named after your individual datasets) will be generated containing all output files.
-Within this folder all processing files can be found in `mapping`, while the analysis tables and html report files can be found in `report`.
+Within this folder all processed files can be found in `mapping`, with genotyping files stored in `mapping/gatk4` or `mapping/gatk3`, respectively.
+The analysis tables and html report files can be found in `report`.

 ### Mapping
 `/output/dataset/mapping/`

-The reads from the primary input fastq files are converted to BAM format and stored in `mapping/sample.bam` different lanes are split into `mapping/sample_l1.bam`. \
+The reads from the primary input fastq files are converted to BAM format (e.g. `mapping/sample.bam`).
+In case of multiple lanes, these are split into `mapping/sample_lX.bam` files.
+In these files, overlapping paired-end reads are merged (overlap consensus) and reads are assigned to samples using read groups.
+Information from the technical reads (I1/I2) is stored in `XI` and `YI` fields for the sequence and `XJ` and `YJ` fields for quality scores.

-Individual demultiplexed sample.bams can be found in `mapping/by_sample/`. \
+Individual (i.e. demultiplexed) sample.bams can be found in `mapping/by_sample/`.

-Each sample aligned and MIP arm trimmed can be found in BAM format in `mapping/aligned/` including BAM index files to visualize in IGV. \
+Aligned and MIP arm trimmed files for each sample can be found in BAM format in `mapping/aligned/`.
+This folder also contains BAM index files.
+These are index files are for example required to visualize alignments in IGV.

-Sample information about the Inversion MIP design (if provided) are stored in `mapping/inversion_mips` as individual BAM files and summarized in `mapping/inversion_mips/inversion_summary_counts.txt`. \
+Per sample information about reads aligning to the inversion MIP design (if provided) are stored in `mapping/inversion_mips` as individual BAM files and counts are summarized in `mapping/inversion_mips/inversion_summary_counts.txt`.
-Genotyped files are stored in `mapping/gatk4` or `mapping/gatk3` respectively.

 #### Genotyping using GATK4
 `/output/dataset/mapping/gatk4`

-Output files generated by GATK4 HaplotypeCaller emitting all sites can be found as `realign_all_samples.bam` and `bam.vcf.gz`. \
+Output files generated by GATK4 HaplotypeCaller (emitting all sites) can be found as `realign_all_samples.bam` and `bam.vcf.gz`. \
-Genomic Variant Call Format (GVCF) files for each sample can be obtained in `gatk4/gvcf/` in the form of `sample.g.vcf.gz`. \
+Genomic Variant Call Format (GVCF) files for each sample are available in `gatk4/gvcf/` as `SAMPLE.g.vcf.gz` files. \
-`realign_all_samples.all_sites.vcf.gz` is the Combined VCF generated by GATK4 CombineGVCFs. \
+`realign_all_samples.all_sites.vcf.gz` is the combined VCF generated by GATK4 CombineGVCFs. \
 The final genotyped VCF is called `realign_all_samples.vcf.gz`. \

 MIP performance statistics can be found in `realign_all_samples.MIPstats.tsv`. \
 Variant Effect Pridictions are stored in `realign_all_samples.vep.tsv.gz`.